samakDev/banana/README.md

 Once you have produced the secure token, you need to update the config file with this token.

 Finally, restart Banana, and click on Jira menu.
-You should see the list of your backlogs, sprint and so on.
+You should see the list of your backlogs and so on.

-You can import a sprint by pushing the "orange" button on the right of the row.